sicajc/Personal-notes-for-Computer-architecture/Design_Flow.md

 ## Putting it all together
 - You can use verilog ,systemVerilog, bluespec or even Chisel HDL to realise your microarchitecture.
 - Connect path together!
 Then test the final result.

+## Performance Evaluation
+1. Use Performance = PSA , Power(P), Speed(S), Area(A).
+Remember, sometimes generating more identical hardware might not be always larger due to the optimization of design compiler~